jo-tools/ats-codesign-innosetup/README.md

 ## Security Warning

-The Post Build Script in the example project is intended as an example to demonstrate the functionality.
-However, it retrieves sensitive information *(such as a Client Secret or Certificate Password)* from a plaintext `.json` configuration file, which is **not secure**.
+The Post Build Scripts in the example project are intended as an example to demonstrate the functionality.
+They allow to retrieve sensitive information *(such as a Client Secret or Certificate Password)* from a plaintext `.json` configuration file, which is **not secure**.
+However, the provided Post Build Scripts also support retrieving credentials from a Secret Storage.
+It's highly recommended to use that approach.

-If using similar logic in a production environment, implement a secure method for managing secrets to protect sensitive information.
+If using similar logic in a production environment, make sure to implement a secure method for managing secrets to protect sensitive information.

 Retrieve the secrets in the Post Build Script from a secure storage, and run the Docker Container from the script with the corresponding Environment Variables, omitting the secrets in the `.json` configuration files.

 <details>